 13 Jul TME MES Helps Food Manufacturer: Traceability Solutions & Highest Food Safety Standards

-Trans-Ocean is located in Bellingham, Washington and operates a production facility that adheres to strict quality control procedures to ensure that all products meet USDC, FDA, and HACCP requirements.
+The company is located in Bellingham, Washington and operates a production facility that adheres to strict quality control procedures to ensure that all products meet USDC, FDA, and HACCP requirements.

 Given the wet, slippery conditions of the factory floor, however, installing a desktop PC was not an option.
 The decision was made to implement a wireless system that ran on rugged portable data terminals (PDTs) that could scan data into a web-based software system.

-MASS Group developed a comprehensive traceability solution by integrating TME’s web-based inventory system, mobile personal data terminals (PDTs), touch screen workstations, a wireless infrastructure, and modern web services to give Trans-Ocean a flexible, easy-to-use mobile system that is well-suited to the wet working conditions on the production floor.
+MASS Group developed a comprehensive traceability solution by integrating TME’s web-based inventory system, mobile personal data terminals (PDTs), touch screen workstations, a wireless infrastructure, and modern web services to give them a flexible, easy-to-use mobile system that is well-suited to the wet working conditions on the production floor.

 With the implementation of TME, all live transactions and inventory data – from receiving, to portioning, to blending, to casing, to shipping – are posted in real-time to the SQL database over the wireless network.
-TME initiates the process by importing inventory items, recipes and purchase orders from Trans-Ocean’s existing ERP system.
+TME initiates the process by importing inventory items, recipes and purchase orders from their existing ERP system.

 Warehouse personnel use PDTs to receive shipments.
 TME enables the user to select from only those suppliers with open purchase orders to minimize the amount of data that passes across the network.
 After the PO is selected the user is forced to enter configurable attribute data for the received shipment, such as condition and temperature.
 Next, all items were received collecting the vendor lot code from each item and one or more labels are printed to go on the pallet(s).
 Items can be put on hold as needed prior to QA being performed and the items being accepted or rejected.